jhale/selected-topics-in-mmcs/README.md

   article in a constructive way, e.g. What was clear?
 What was not clear?
 Is the information laid out in a good order?
 Are there any omissions?
 Are the arguments strong?
 What could be improved?

-Each group is expected to produce a written handout on their findings to distribute in the class.
-The handout can be in note form.

 ### Papers